 - Mobile application support

-Quality issues are a regulatory risk, and inconsistency makes it very difficult to perform effective analysis of trends at a high level.
-Your CAPA system should facilitate process automation by providing automated inputs from linked quality systems:
+Quality issues are a regulatory risk and inconsistency makes it difficult to perform effective analysis of trends.
+Your CAPA system should facilitate process automation by providing inputs from linked quality systems:

 - Supplier management

 - Risk management

 When evaluating CAPA software options, consider the quality of the audit trail capabilities.
 A CAPA management system must offer sufficient audit trail requirements to avoid FDA noncompliance.
 In addition to meeting these minimum guidelines, it should provide a full audit trail to support data-driven management.